RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 * If considering an external vendor, hold out some test data to validate your performance.
 Don't tell the vendor.

 ## Transfer learning

+Transfer Learning: Using a pretrained model for a task different to what it was originally trained for.

+Ex: `resnet34` is good at image recognition trained on IMAGE NET.
+But if you then take that model and train it on your model, you can end up with a far more accurate model.
+This is called transfer learning.

+Transfer learning is a key technique to use less data and less compute and get better accuracy.
+A key focus for the fastAI library.

 ## Fine tuning
 ## Why transfer learning works so well
 ## Vision techniques used for sound